https://the-bare-foot-affiliate.com/

 Palomino in Colombia.
 Visiting Paradise.

-The Kashi Moon Hostel is at the end of a lane way away from the noise of the main street.
+The Kashi Moon Hostal is at the end of a lane way away from the noise of the main street.

 Palomino in Colombia.
 Visiting Paradise.